 As for all women, GBV has a greater impact on women and girls with disabilities with multiple identities.
-Women with disabilities are not a homogeneous group; the diversity of women with disabilities and intersectional discrimination must be taken into account.
+Migrant women, women from an ethnic minority group, illiterate, old or young... women with disabilities are not a homogeneous group; the diversity of women with disabilities and intersectional and multiple discriminations must be considered.

 Service providers must take into account the needs of women and girls with disabilities who have experienced GBV in order to adapt their care and develop programs that truly meet their needs.
-GBV prevention and response initiatives must include women with disabilities in their diversity.
+GBV prevention and response initiatives must include women with disabilities in their diversities.
 Organizations led by women with disabilities, such as some of the MIW partners featured in this report, play a critical role in this regard.